Ovarian cancer overview

 Ovarian cancer is a serious disease, but a number of new and better drugs have become available for the treatment of this cancer over the past few years.
 In addition, we have new and more effective drugs to help control the side effects of cancer-fighting chemotherapy drugs.

 If you have been diagnosed with ovarian cancer, you will want to know what your treatment options are.
 There are more than 30 types of ovarian cancer, but by far the most common is epithelial carcinoma, which begins on the surface of the ovary.

 At SCCA, you receive care from a team of providers with extensive experience in your disease.
 Your team includes physicians, a patient care coordinator, a registered nurse, an advanced practice provider and others, based on your needs.
 You also have access to experts like nutritionists, social workers, acupuncturists, psychiatrists and more who specialize in supporting people with cancer or blood disorders.

 Seattle Cancer Care Alliance (SCCA) was formed, in part, to bring promising new treatments to patients faster.
 For ovarian cancer patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.

-The Breast and Ovarian Cancer Prevention Program (BOCPP) at SCCA is for women with a very strong risk for breast cancer or ovarian cancer.
+The Breast and Ovarian Cancer Prevention (BOCP) Clinic at SCCA is for women with a very strong risk for breast cancer or ovarian cancer.

 At this clinic, we provide a personalized approach to cancer risk assessment, prevention, and screening, including an evaluation and a discussion of your individual breast and ovarian cancer risk.